The same ol’, same ol’

 See what I mean.
 That could be any-fucking-where.

-Brown people, if you’re not here by now, forget it, invitation’s off
+Dark-skinned people, if you’re not here by now, forget it, invitation’s off

-Them’s the fightin’ words he’s using to get his fan club all riled up over terrorists comin’ to town, but what he’s really saying is that he doesn’t want to help these (brown) people, and he doesn’t want to spend any county money doing it, either.
+Them’s the fightin’ words he’s using to get his fan club all riled up over terrorists comin’ to town, but what he’s really saying is that he doesn’t want to help these dark-skinned people, and he doesn’t want to spend any county money doing it, either.

 How can I be so sure?
 Well, because in the same Syrian-terrorists-are-coming-to-kill-us-all breath, he whines on about how much it’d cost this quaint lil’ town to help these Muslims—it’d just really put us out, is pretty much what he says.

 Now don’t give me any shit about this.
-I remember watching helicopters land in the 70s, and out came these lost, frightened, desperate families who were running for their lives.
+I remember watching helicopters land in the 70s, and out came these lost, frightened, desperate Vietnamese families who were running for their lives.

 These were human beings.
 It really got to me.